zhongnanf/h5stream_m/README.md

 A Matlab class for writing image data as stream into chunks of hdf5 files

 ## Matlab help information:

-H5STREAM

-Object that writes stream of images into chunks of hdf5 files

 ### Create the object

 ```